ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

       - The other two items point to the local YAML files you have created previously to declare the alloted IP range for MetalLB.

-6. You can check how the final deployment looks like as a YAML manifest with `kubectl`:
+3. You can check how the final deployment looks like as a YAML manifest with `kubectl`:

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/metallb/ | less
     ~~~

     With the `kustomize` option, `kubectl` builds the whole deployment YAML manifest resulting from processing the `kustomization.yaml` file.
-Since the output can be quite long, it is better to append a `| less` to the command for getting a paginated view of the YAML.
+Since the output can be quite long, better to append a `| less` (`less` or some other text editor of your choice) to the command for getting a paginated view of the YAML.

-    The command takes a moment to finish because it has to download the MetalLB manifests first, then process and combine it with the other resource files found in your client system.
+    The command takes a moment to finish because it has to download the MetalLB manifest first, then process and combine it with the other resource files found in your client system.
 When you finally see the result, you will get a quite long YAML output that embeds all of the specified resources.
 Furthermore, you may notice in the resulting YAML that MetalLB is prepared to look for `L2Advertisement` resources automatically, which means that you do not have to explicitly tell MetalLB which one to use.

 ### Deploying MetalLB